Allegations of genocide of Ukrainians in the Russo-Ukrainian war: ICJ case

-Ukraine brought a case against Russia at the International Court of Justice (ICJ) on 26 February 2022 alleging breaches of the Genocide Convention and requesting that the court require Russia to cease its invasion.
-Although Ukraine's case was mainly focussed on Russia's allegation of genocide against Ukraine, the nation also accused Russia of planning "acts of genocide in Ukraine" and of committing the actus reus of genocide by deliberately killing and inflicting serious injury on the Ukrainian population.
-The ICJ ruled on March 16, 2022 that the case could proceed.
+Ukraine brought a case against Russia at the International Court of Justice (ICJ) on 26 February 2022, alleging breaches of the Genocide Convention and requesting that the court require Russia to cease its invasion.
+Although Ukraine's case was mainly focused on Russia's allegation of genocide against Ukraine, the nation also accused Russia of planning "acts of genocide in Ukraine" and of committing the actus reus of genocide by deliberately killing and inflicting serious injury on the Ukrainian population.
+The ICJ ruled on March 16, 2022, that the case could proceed.

-At a hearing in September 2023, the Ukrainian side presented a large number of statements from Russian politicians, including Vladimir Putin, which in their opinion expressed genocidal intent.
-Representing the Russian side, Gennady Kuzmin argued that these "declarations were just declarations and have no legal relation and unrelated to the Genocide Convention".
-At the ICJ, Russia had initially deflected that it was Ukraine who committed "genocide of Russian-speaking residents" and used it as justification for its aggression, and when Ukraine replied that no such genocide happened, Kuzmin had argued that since Ukraine claims "no genocide happened" the case should be dismissed, thus ignoring the accusation of the actual genocide of Ukrainians by Russian forces.
+At a hearing in September 2023, the Ukrainian side presented a large number of statements from Russian politicians, including Vladimir Putin, which, in their opinion, expressed genocidal intent.
+Representing the Russian side, Gennady Kuzmin argued that these "declarations were just declarations and have no legal relation and are unrelated to the Genocide Convention."
+At the ICJ, Russia had initially deflected that it was Ukraine who committed "genocide of Russian-speaking residents" and used it as justification for its aggression, and when Ukraine replied that no such genocide happened, Kuzmin had argued that since Ukraine claims "no genocide happened," the case should be dismissed, thus ignoring the accusation of the actual genocide of Ukrainians by Russian forces.